Politics & International Affairs

 Why study Politics & International Affairs?

-Political science is the study of government, public policies and political behavior.
-It uses both humanistic perspectives and scientific skills to examine the United States and all countries and regions of the world.
+Political science is the study of government, public policy, and political behavior in the United States and all countries and regions of the world.

 - Politics has been the fourth most popular major over the past 10 years (2016-25), accounting for nearly one of every 10 graduates.